 A Player is animated for a minimum of 12 minutes; this time replaces their time in hades.
 A player can choose not to be animated, which results in the spell failing.
 At the end of the animation the player must be out of play for 1 min before returning as a player.
 Players animated by this spell have their armor restored, and are otherwise exactly like the entry for Skeleton in the Land Search Chart.
-(Vulnerable: Silver, Immune: Red, destroyed by one hit from a non-red Blessed weapon)
+(Immune: Red.
+If damaged by one hit from a non-red Holy/Blessed, or True weapon they are instantly destroyed)

 An NPC is animated for a minimum of 30 minutes, cannot refuse animation unless special circumstances are in effect and ruled by an elder.
 NPCs animated by this spell have their abilities and Vulnerable: Silver, Immune: Red, destroyed by one hit from a non-red Blessed weapon.

-Either an NPC or a Player can elect to continuing being animated beyond the minimum time, until destroyed.
+Either an NPC or a Player can elect to continue being animated beyond the minimum time, until destroyed.